mhutch85/datasciencecoursera/README.md

 Work for the Data Science specialization available through Coursera

-Addition info on the specialization is available at: https://www.coursera.org/specialization/jhudatascience/1
+Additional info on the specialization is available at: https://www.coursera.org/specialization/jhudatascience/1